ome/scc/README.rst

 Documentation
 -------------

-Setup and usage instructions can be found at `readthedocs`_.
+Setup and usage instructions can be found on the `OME-contributing`_ pages.

 Dependencies
 ------------